alithefool/Proyecto-final-1-DAM/Coastline-DCT-1.01/README.md

 Some of the static aspects of our service go without needing explaination, reading FAQs, registering, and signing in are a standard experience for any internet enjoyer.
 Let's break down the dynamic interactions a user can have using Coastline-DCT(Deck Creation Tool) at a high level and work down to examples.

-Contacting Us:

-Advanced Search:

-Deck Creation:

-Deck Modification:

-Deck Deletion:

-Game Registration:

-Game Deletion
+Contacting Us: Clicking on the contact us link will lead you to a page where you can introduce your email and messade and send it to coastlinesupport@gmail.com then prompt you to return to the page

+Advanced Search: Through the use of a series of fields you can introduce data about a card and filter/search for cards that fit all those specified parameters

+Deck Creation: Create an empty deck that can be filled with up to 100 cards, up to 3 copies of each card.
+Can be saved imported and exported as a .txt file with the appropiate formatting.

+Deck Modification: Modify a deck you have saved and save the changes, all deck and game related functionalities are exclusive to registered users.

+Deck Deletion: Delete registered decks, the decks are placed in a temporary trash bin before permanent deletion.

+Game Registration: Register a game by introducing the relevant data (date, players, decks used, winner, notes) and access the data later.

+Game Deletion: Delete a registered game

 Linking a Decks to Registered Games:

 Printing Deck Info:

 Printing Games:

-Deleting Account:

-Supporting the Devs:
+(Probably not doing these 3 above)

+Deleting Account: Send a request from your account that deletes it after 7 days have passed

+Supporting the Devs: Click on a link in the about us part of the site, it will take you to a link that allows you to send money for the maintenance of the page.